A Trustworthiness Score to Evaluate DNN Predictions: Related Work

 \subsection{Interpretability in Machine Learning}

-In the context of machine learning, \textit{interpretability} has been very nicely defined as the ``ability to explain or to present in understandable terms to a human''~\cite{Doshi-Velez2017}.
+In the context of ML, \textit{interpretability} has been very nicely defined as the ``ability to explain or to present in understandable terms to a human''~\cite{Doshi-Velez2017}.
 In turn, interpretability allows users to trust or distrust classifiers~\cite{Rudin2022}.
 Interpretability seems to be a requirement for generating trust in classifiers' predictions~\cite{Ribeiro2016, Lipton2018}, however in ~\cite{Lipton2018} it has been also argued that trust does not necessarily rely on interpretability.
-This argument can be backed up by the non-interpretable trust score introduced by Jiang et.al.~\cite{Jiang2018}.
-However, for trustworthiness, having interpretable explanations is a prerequisite and forms a corner stone of calculating trustworthiness scores.
-There are several methods for generating interpretable explanations for image classifiers in the literature e.g. GradCam~\cite{Selvaraju2020}, LIME~\cite{Ribeiro2016}, SHAP~\cite{Lundberg2017}, Extremal~\cite{Fong2019}, DeepCover~\cite{Sun2020}.
-All of these methods are developed for generating explanations for classifiers that output only a label (i.e. with out a bounding box localising the classification).
-Our method works for both types of classifiers, ones that output only a label and ones that output a label and a bounding box.
-Where the classifier only outputs a label, an explanation technique is required to allow for the calculation of the trustworthiness in classification score.
+This latter argument can be backed up by the trust score introduced by Jiang et.al.~\cite{Jiang2018}, which does not rely on interpretability.
+However, motivated by our earlier discussion between trust and trustworthiness in section~\ref{trustVStrustowrthiness}, trustworthiness requires demonstrability therefore having interpretable \textit{explanations} becomes a requirement to generate trustworthiness in predictions.